fakedrake/serial-device-enumerator-app/README.md

 # Serial Device Enumerator Chrome App
-Chrome app that shows serial devices recognized by Chrome
+Chrome app that shows all information that Chrome knows about serial devices.

 ## Installation steps
 1. Clone this repository